 Victorian and Commonwealth Government funding of up to $58 million has been made available.

 Following a public, competitive request-for-proposal process, $16.2 million is being invested at Austrak in Somerton and $9.5 million at SCT Logistics in Altona to connect these major freight hubs to the Port of Melbourne by rail.

-This will allow more freight to be moved by rail, reduce road congestion and shift containers from residential streets onto dedicated routes to the port.
+The projects will allow us to move more freight by rail, reduce road congestion and shift containers from residential streets onto dedicated routes to the port.

-Reducing transport costs for the movement of freight to export markets will boost Australia's economic competitiveness.
+We’re also reducing transport costs for the movement of freight to export markets, which will boost Australia's economic competitiveness.

 These are the first fully-funded Port Rail Shuttle network projects - further project funding will be announced.